 Don’t let anyone tell you that you can’t learn to program, or that companies won’t take you seriously.
 According to the Wall Street Journal, by 2020, there will be one million unfilled programming jobs in the United States.
 With such a severe shortage of programming talent, companies cannot afford to ignore us.
 They cannot afford not to take us seriously.
 They need us.
 Never forget that.

-If you enjoyed this article please share it or give it a few claps.
+If you enjoyed this article, please share it or give it a few claps.
 You can find more articles like this at selftaught.blog.
 Also, check out The Self-Taught Programmer book, course, and my new website to help you learn to code.
 Thanks for reading!